RCIC-UCI-Public/website-rcic/docs/source/storage/home.rst

   (CRSP or DFS).
 When executed many times by many users this creates a performance issue for everyone.

   .. attention:: Remove all symbolic links from your $HOME or anywhere under its subdirectories
-                 and use aliases or enviornment variables in your .bashrc to create shortcuts to desired filesystems.
+                 and use aliases or environment variables in your .bashrc to create shortcuts to desired filesystems.
 See :ref:`symbolic links` for more info.

 .. _home quotas: